vujicictijana/GCRFs_Library/README.md

 Second step is to pass object of the new class for calculations to the Basic class, or to override it.

 Also, it is possible add new learning algorithm by implementing LearningRule interface.

+Full list of packages, classes and methods can be found in GCRFs Library <a href="http://htmlpreview.github.io/?https://github.com/vujicictijana/Library/blob/master/Library/api/index.html">GCRFs Library API documentation</a>.